Art 4 Peace Awards Hosts a Remarkable Event Recognizing Global Peace Efforts -World News Network | www.lokmattimes.com

 Art 4 Peace Awards Hosts a Remarkable Event Recognizing Global Peace Efforts -World News Network

-PNN New York [US], November 6: In a beautiful and heartwarming gathering, the Art 4 Peace Awards hosted its ...
+New York (USA), November 7: In a beautiful and heartwarming gathering, the Art 4 Peace Awards hosted its Royal ...

 Participants engaged in fruitful networking sessions, fostering connections in various industries, including precious metals like gold, copper, silver, and aluminum, as well as discussions on energy sources, technology, investments, and projects.
 Notable projects discussed included the Wisdomland International Project in Nepal, the Phil Marriot Project in Costa Rica, and Sir Michael’s groundbreaking “International City” project in Newark, NJ.
 Additionally, Cody and Kiran presented their innovative company, FounderWay.ai, a platform designed to support new entrepreneurs.